blackshadev/aurora/README.md

   - A scheduler (better than the Philips one), for a per day schedule.

 Next up:
-  - Session security with HMAC and secret key
+  - Groups
-  - GROUPS
+  - Recently used colors and favorite colors